 Averil holds a Degree in Business, including non-profit management, from Trinity College Dublin and was President of Trinity Students’ Union from 2001 to 2002.
 She also has a Diploma in Law from the Kings Inns.

-Conor King, Director of Finance & Organisational Development
+Conor King, Director of Finance and Organisational Development, Irish Cancer Society

 Donal Buggy, Director of Services Delivery & Implementation

 Donal has over fifteen years’ experience in a number of leadership roles in the charity sector having worked in the community and healthcare sectors prior to joining the Irish Cancer Society in 2012.

 Robert graduated with a Ph.D. in 1995 and subsequently worked as an academic and translational cancer researcher in Dublin City University before joining the Society in 2015.

 Rachel Morrogh, Director of Advocacy & External Affairs

 Rachel is an experienced campaigner with extensive advocacy and policy experience having worked in Oireachtas Eireann, large multinationals, public affairs consultancy and the non-profit sector for more than 15 years.